 BRC Short Interest

-Brady Corporation (BRC) operates in the Industrials sector, specifically the Security & Protection Services industry, with a market capitalization near $3.46B, listed on NYSE, employing roughly 5,700 people, carrying a beta of 0.61 to the broader market.
-Brady Corporation manufactures and supplies identification solutions (IDS) and workplace safety (WPS) products to identify and protect premises, products, and people in the United States and internationally.
+Brady Corporation (BRC) operates in the Industrials sector, specifically the Security & Protection Services industry, with a market capitalization near $4.25B, listed on NYSE, employing roughly 5,700 people, carrying a beta of 0.62 to the broader market.
+Brady Corporation, established in 1914 and based in Milwaukee, Wisconsin, operates as a global supplier of specialized identification and workplace safety products.
 Led by Russell R. Shaller, public since 1986-10-31.

 Short interest is the total number of shares currently sold short and not yet covered, reported bi-monthly by FINRA.
 Days to cover (short interest divided by average daily volume) indicates how long it would take short sellers to close positions, with higher values signaling greater squeeze potential.